jswhit/fortran_derived_type/README.md

 `test.py`:  test python program

-0) edit setup.py to change fortran compiler, libs as necessary (default is to use gfortran).
+0) Edit setup.py to change fortran compiler as necessary (default is to use gfortran).

-1) run 'python setup.py build_ext --inplace'.
+1) Run 'python setup.py build_ext --inplace'.

-   on my mac, I had to set the env var LDSHARED='gfortran -bundle -undefined dynamic_lookup' on linux, I used LDSHARED='gfortran -shared' to use ifort on linux, change compiler in setup.py to 'ifort', set LDSHARED to 'ifort -shared'.
+   On my mac, I had to set the env var LDSHARED='gfortran -bundle -undefined dynamic_lookup'.

+   On linux, I used LDSHARED='gfortran -shared'.

+   To use ifort on linux, change compiler in setup.py to 'ifort', set LDSHARED to 'ifort -shared'.

-2) run test.py.
+2) Run test.py.

 Warning: The approach used here uses the fortran iso_c_binding routine c_loc to get a raw address to pass to python.
 When it comes back to fortran it is converted to a fortran pointer using c_f_pointer.
 If all the internal metadata